awsdocs/amazon-elasticache-docs/doc_source/redis/elasticache-vpc-accessing.md

 **To access a cluster in a different VPC within a different AWS Region**

 1. Deploy a Transit VPC Solution\.
-For more information, see, [How do I build a global transit network on AWS?](https://aws.amazon.com/answers/networking/transit-vpc/)\.
+For more information, see, [AWS Transit Gateway](https://aws.amazon.com/transit-gateway/)\.

 1. Update the VPC routing tables in the App and Cache VPCs to route traffic through the VGW \(Virtual Private Gateway\) and the VPN Appliance\.
 In case of Dynamic Routing with Border Gateway Protocol \(BGP\) your routes may be automatically propagated\.